symfony/symfony-docs/cookbook/assetic/php.rst

 The value of the ``formatter`` option is the fully qualified class name of the formatter used by the filter to produce the compiled CSS file.
-Using the compressed formatter allows to minimize the resulting file, no matter if the original files are regular CSS files or SCSS files.
+Using the compressed formatter will minimize the the resulting file, regardless of whether the original files are regular CSS files or SCSS files.

-Then, update the code of your Twig template to add the ``{% stylesheets %}`` tag defined by Assetic:
+Next, your Twig template to add the ``{% stylesheets %}`` tag defined by Assetic:

 .. code-block:: html+jinja